 “Really?”
 I probe, following a quick glance of her disheveled hair.

 After years of this back-and-forth morning dialogue, I know better.
 Nine times out of ten she won’t have done either.
 But rarely – if ever – does she come out and tell the truth.

 When kids lie to your face it can feel like a punch in the gut.
-Not only does it feel like a break in your bond with them, but it can also make you wonder where they went wrong.
+Not only does it feel like a break in your bond with them, but it can also make you wonder where you went wrong.
 How did I raise a kid who will flat out tell a lie?

 The good news about kids who lie

 The other day, shortly after another untrustworthy back-and-forth with my daughter about brushed teeth and hair, I stumbled upon a New York Times article titled: Is Your Child Lying?
 That’s a Good Thing.

 Intrigued, I began reading and discovered that research shows kids who lie are thought to be more intelligent, have better executive functioning skills, and a heightened ability to see the world through other people’s eyes.

 Well, at least that’s something.

-It made me a bit less uneasy about my own predicament with my daughter – who at times displays genius levels of deception – but I was still left feeling empty.
+It made me a bit less uneasy about my own predicament with my daughter but I was still left feeling empty.